 Expected nominal returns on cash and bond markets are readily derived from yield curves, whereas future earnings growth and terminal valuations must be forecast to arrive at equity market returns.
 We choose a business cycle because some forecast errors cancel over intermediate time periods, and forecasting accuracy decays with time.
-Forward looking, long-term investment returns are forecasted for global stock, bond, real estate and cash markets over the next market cycle, typically for 10 years.
+Forward-looking, long-term investment returns are forecasted for global stock, bond, real estate and cash markets over the next market cycle, typically for 10 years.

-Since the global opportunity set changes with time, return expectations – as well as your goals, circumstances and preferences – change, requiring periodic reexamination of strategy.
+Since the global opportunity set changes with time, return expectations – as well as your goals, circumstances, and preferences – change, requiring a periodic reexamination of strategy.
 This is referred to as a strategic asset allocation strategy, where changes are made on the basis of long-term return and valuation considerations, rather than short-term tactical strategies based on market or media noise.

-The financial media and industry exist by creating needs borne of distress or elation… they feed off of a constant stream of disturbing financial and geopolitical news and commentary designed to agitate, titillate and attract viewership.
+The financial media and industry exist by creating needs born of distress or elation… they feed off of a constant stream of disturbing financial and geopolitical news and commentary designed to agitate, titillate and attract viewership.
 Very little of this is of concern to the serious long-term investor.
 In a similar vein, Wall Street can only grow by creating new perceived needs or concerns.
 Creating an endless stream of new asset classes, factors, gurus, sectors or industries is a constant distraction and source of new products and fees from the financial services industry.
 How do we discern real value, legitimate investment ideas or perspectives from all the noise?
 One must be skeptical, rely on research and evidence, and be cognizant of potential benefits after all costs are taken into account.

-From a strategic standpoint, Versant portfolio structures are global, and are tailored to your circumstances and preferences, integrating your financial and human capital assets whether included in the managed portfolio or not.
+From a strategic standpoint, Versant portfolio structures are global and are tailored to your circumstances and preferences, integrating your financial and human capital assets whether included in the managed portfolio or not.
 For example, equity exposure in our typical portfolio reflects the world’s stock markets rather than over-weighting the domestic market.
 In addition, portfolios are structured around evidence-based underlying global sources of returns.
 Exposure to these risk factors is in proportion to your financial needs and personal tolerance.
 Often your financial need for risk might be contrary to your personal tolerance for risk.

-Many of your goals are long-term in nature, and provide the opportunity to patiently commit capital for long periods of time.
+Many of your goals are long-term in nature and provide the opportunity to patiently commit capital for long periods of time.
 In today’s turnover-addled investment marketplace, this is truly an advantage.
 A long-term, patient perspective allows you to be a provider of capital in situations where liquidity has dried up, and confidence when prices have fallen.
 At Versant, we allow for a small proportion of equity and fixed income exposures to opportunities where markets, sectors, countries or return drivers have been severely dislocated for the short-term.